 We are subject to various environmental laws, ordinances, regulations, and other requirements of government authorities in the United States and other nations.
 These requirements may include, for example, those governing discharges from and materials handled as part of our operations, the remediation of soil and groundwater contaminated by petroleum products or hazardous substances or wastes, and the health and safety of our employees.
 Under certain of these laws, ordinances or regulations, a current or previous owner or operator of property may be liable for the costs of investigation, removal or remediation of certain hazardous substances or petroleum products on, under, or in its property, without regard to whether the owner or operator knew of, or caused, the presence of the contaminants, and regardless of whether the practices that resulted in the contamination were legal at the time they occurred.
 The presence of, or failure to remediate properly, these substances may have adverse effects, including, for example, substantial investigative or remedial obligations and limitations on the ability to sell or rent that property or to borrow funds using that property as collateral.
 Under certain of these laws, ordinances or regulations, a party that disposes of hazardous substances or wastes at a third party disposal facility may also become a responsible party required to share in the costs of site investigation and environmental remediation.
 In connection with our acquisitions and divestitures, we may assume or retain significant environmental liabilities.
-Although we perform extensive due diligence with respect to acquisitions, divestitures or changes in environmental laws or policies could lead to material costs for environmental compliance or cleanup.
-There can be no assurance that these liabilities and costs will not have a material adverse effect on our results of operations or financial position in the future.
+Although we perform extensive due diligence with respect to acquisitions, divestitures and continuing operations, there may be environmental liabilities of which we are not aware.
+Future developments related to new or existing environmental matters or changes in environmental laws or policies could lead to material costs for environmental position in the future.
 See Note 15 to our Consolidated Financial Statements for further discussion.